 In 2007, Folk Alley teamed up with NPR Music to be one of the 13 founding partner stations contributing content to the new “super site,” and joined them for many live broadcasts from the Newport Folk Festival and Americana Music Association’s Honors & Awards show.

 Fast forward to today.
 Although the staff has changed a bit over the years – Folk Alley continues to distinguish itself among online music services as a respected leader for folk, roots, and Americana content.
-Whether it’s though the 24-7 hosted music stream; specialty side streams; a vibrant website and mobile app; a weekly syndicated radio show, heard in 50 markets across the US; or the robust Folk Alley Sessions podcast and video series, there’s something for everyone who wants to discover and enjoy contemporary folk, roots, and Americana music for the 21st century.
+Whether it’s through the 24-7 hosted music stream, specialty side streams, a vibrant website and mobile app, a weekly syndicated radio show (heard in 60 markets across the US), or the robust Folk Alley Sessions podcast and video series, there’s something for everyone who wants to discover and enjoy contemporary folk, roots, and Americana music for the 21st century.